 Conducting research responsibly is an important goal for all scholars, and UWM is committed to helping researchers comply with federal, state and University research regulations.
-At UWM, the Research Policy Committee is the central body for coordinating research policy development and implementation.
+At UWM, the Research Policy and Advisory Committee is the central body for coordinating research policy development and implementation.
 The Committee advises the Chancellor and Provost on matters of research policy, reviews research programs and activities to determine whether they are consistent with the mission and research goals of the University, and recommends and reviews overall University policy governing all mandated review boards (e.g., Institutional Review Board for the Protection of Human Subjects, Institutional Safety and Hazards Committee, etc.).

 The University is bound ethically and legally to respond to allegations of research misconduct in a fair, objective, and timely manner.
 The faculty Research Misconduct Policy provides guidance for reporting, hearing, and review of these situations.
 The academic staff Research Misconduct Policy for academic staff provides similar information.